 Kraków was already a trading post before the year 1000 and capital of the Kingdom of Poland for nearly 6 decades, from 1038 to 1569.
 It was moreover the capital city of the Commonwealth of Poland and Lithuania from 1569 to 1795 and formed a Grand Duchy from 1846 to 1918.
 Unlike the modern Polish capital city of Warsaw, Krakow did not suffer as substantially during the Second World War and its architectural sweet spots remained mostly intact throughout the communist era.

 Kraków is nowadays the second largest city in Poland and one of the tourism hubs in the country which is due to its wide array of sights and activities.
-Add to that relatively low prices for Eastern European standards and a vibrant party culture and you can see why Kraków attracts workers, students and travellers alike.
+Add to this relatively low prices for European standards and a vibrant party culture and you can see why Kraków attracts workers, students and travellers alike.

 The city in fact benefits from one of the largest student populations in Europe which makes it an ideal place to interact with locals in one of the many nightlife locations.